IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/action-proxy.md

 ## Proxy example

-Let's look an example of creating a "proxy" action which invokes another action if a "password" is present in the input parameters.
+Let's look an example of creating a "proxy" action which invokes another action _(i.e, our `hello` action)_ if a "password" is present in the input parameters.

 1. Create the following new action named `proxy` from the following source files.